lightstep/otel-config-validator/readme.md

 ### How it works

-Uses WebAssembly to run the Collector's validation logic in the browser. 🤯

-Only a partial subset of exporters, receivers, and processors are supported for now.
+Runs validation on partial subset of exporters, receivers, and processors are supported for now.
 See `components.go` for full list.

+In WebAssembly, some components are not supported because they cannot compile to wasm.

 ### CLI mode